KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/miscellaneous.md

 #### The Timing Attack

 In this attack, the sleuth simply studies the time the funds disappear from a T address and looks for funds to appear in another T address soon thereafter.
-If the privacy-user persistently chooses predictable timing for initiating and completing their transfer of funds from a T address, through a series of Z addresses, and back to a public T address, a determined sleuth may deduce the user's trail of funds.
+If the privacy-user persistently chooses predictable timing for initiating and completing their transfer of funds, a determined sleuth may deduce the user's trail of funds.

 For effective privacy, the user should wait for other users on the Smart Chain to exercise privacy transactions, and thereby conceal their own privacy behavior.
 The more users using privacy features, the more private the transactions become.